This is the second post in our “cloud types” blog series, where we aim to describe the four most common options for modern cloud infrastructure.

 Hybrid and community cloud setups aim to capitalize on some of the benefits of the public and private cloud models to offer a middle-ground solution.
 However, they are not without their own caveats with regard to security and cost-efficiency.

 The hybrid cloud model involves a composition of at least one public cloud and one private cloud.
 This connection allows each cloud infrastructure to remain its own entity, but is bound by standardized security measures that allow portability of applications and data.
+Having a network monitoring for Google cloud platform will increase security when using a hybrid cloud model.

 For example, an organization may use Salesforce.com (public cloud) to house customer relationship management (CRM) data, but keeps financial and legal documents from customers on an internal drive (private cloud).
 The hybrid cloud would ideally allow an organization to take advantage of the scalability and cost-efficiency of the public cloud without exposing certain confidential data to vulnerabilities by also having a private cloud.